rohit-code31/apnacollge-demo/README.md

 # apnacollge-demo
-This is my first Git
+This is my first Git Repository.
+Author-Rohit Pradhan